calebjswartz/mailbot_executioner/README.md

 The timer constant must specify a time in seconds to wait before executing the get_mail function to check the drafts folder for commands.

+I have also included two python files ("encode.py" and "exec.py").
+The first file encodes a program in a simple attempt to hide the content from static analysis before execution.
+A program is included as a string in exec.py and will be decoded/executed in memory when it is run.
+The program is encoded from an input text file and output to another text file.